Rivers

 The Gallatin River

-This classic freestone river is so picturesque that it was chosen as the setting for the fishing scenes in the movie "A River Runs Through It."
-The upper stretches of this scenic trout river offer terrific wading opportunities, with an abundant population of 10-14" rainbow trout.
-In the lower sections, we wade and float in search of its larger rainbows and browns.
+This classic freestone river is so picturesque that it was chosen as the setting for the fishing scenes in the movie “A River Runs Through It.”
+The upper stretches of this scenic trout river offer terrific wading opportunities, with an abundant population of 10-14″ rainbow trout.